chickaroo/Bash_Workshop/command_line_exercise.md

 Working with files that contain spaces can be dangerous if quoting is omitted.

 1. Create a file named `Important File.txt` and a second file named `secret`.
+**Tip:** It's always a good idea to double check where you are in your file system before altering files/directories.
+Double check that you are still in the `bash_workshop` directory we created earlier!
 2.  **Dangerous Test:** Attempt to delete only `My Important File.txt` **without** surrounding the filename in quotes.
 3. Run `ls` to see which files remain.
 4.  **Fix:** Now, delete the remaining file correctly by using **double quotes** around its filename.